For the latest version of this help, see: https://help.apptio.com/en-us/cloudability/product/glossary-of-cost-dimensions-and-metrics.html

 Transaction Type: A new Cloudability dimension, that shows whether particular costs were related to usage, a recurring monthly charge, one-time charge, credit, or taxes.
 For additional information, click here.

-Usage Type: Specifies operational details of the usage line item.
+Usage Type: Specifies the operational details of the usage line item.
 The following example describes Amazon EC2 High-Memory Double ExtraLarge Instance box usage in the US West (Oregon) region.
 Example: USW1-BoxUsage:m2.2xlarge.
 Click here to learn more.

 Usage Family: A new standardized dimension created by Cloudability to consolidate similar values of Usage Type into a single high-level family (e.g. Data Transfer, Storage, API Request).